Anuja200031/Python-librabries/README.md

 # Python-librabries

-It is a short notes files to learn python librabries.
+It is a short note files to learn python librabries.